Skip to main content

 Registrar

-Celia was appointed Registrar of the UK Supreme Court in April 2023.
-She job‐shares the role with Laura Angus.
+Celia was appointed to the UK Supreme Court and JCPC in April 2023.
+She job-shares the role of Registrar with Laura Angus.

 Celia trained as a solicitor in Cambridge and moved to London firm Goodman Ray LLP upon qualification, where she practised family law for 7 years and became an accredited Children Panel specialist.
 She subsequently worked as a solicitor advocate for a joint Local Authority Children's Services legal team before joining the Civil Appeals Office in 2015 as a case lawyer.
 At the Court of Appeal Celia worked closely with supervising Lord and Lady Justices to manage permission to appeal applications and appeals, with a particular focus on family law and immigration.
 In 2018 Celia became a Senior Legal Manager in the Administrative Court, responsible for supervising a team of lawyers who assist High Court Judges to case manage Judicial Review applications, exercise powers delegated by the President of the King's Bench Division and monitor trends in litigation.
-Celia was appointed Registrar of the Supreme Court in April 2023, a role that she job-shares with Laura Angus.
+Celia was appointed Registrar of the Supreme Court in April 2023 on a job share basis.

 Back to top